Reducibility Theory and Ergodic Theorems for Ergodic Quantum Processes: Introduction

-What we call an ERIS here was called an ergodic quantum process when it was introduced by Movassagh \& Schenker in \cite{Movassagh2021TheoryProcesses, Movassagh2022AnStates}.
-As mentioned in the introduction, these others restricted their attention to the case of ESP ERISs.
-Other random repeated interaction schemes have also been considered in the literature, including the i.i.d. and Markovian cases \cite{Bruneau2008RandomSystems, Bruzda2009RandomOperations, Bruneau2010InfiniteDynamics, Nechita2012RandomStates, Bougron2022MarkovianSystems}.
-The general ergodic framework we put forth here unifies each of these under a single theory while also serving as a vast generalization of the i.i.d. and Markovian frameworks, encompassing many other common models of randomness, including periodic, quasi-periodic, and some sequences of random variables with long-range correlations.
-We showcase this with examples below (see \S \ref{Sec:Examples}).
-Ergodic repeated interaction schemes may be viewed as encoding the expected behavior of an underlying quantum trajectory under random generalized measurements, which were studied in \cite{Ekblad2024AsymptoticMeasurements}.
-A central limit theorem has been obtained for ESP ergodic repeated interaction schemes in \cite{Pathirana2023LawProcesses}, and a large deviation principle is obtained in \cite{RaquepasLargeMeasurements}.
-Ergodic quantum processes in the ESP regime on finite von Neumann algebras were studied in \cite{Nelson2024ErgodicAlgebras}.
-The theory of quantum collision models and repeated interaction schemes as an approach to understanding open quantum dynamics has received much attention in recent years.
-For a non-exhaustive list of relevant physics literature, one may consult \cite{Ciccarello2022QuantumInteractions, Cusumano2022QuantumGuide} and the references therein.
-On the mathematical physics side, one may consult the spread of interesting work done in \cite{Attal2006FromInteractions, Bruneau2008RandomSystems, Pellegrini2009Non-MarkovianMeasurements, Bruneau2014RepeatedSystems, Hanson2017LandauersSystems, Bougron2020LinearSystems} and consult the references therein, outside of the already-mentioned random repeated interactions literature \cite{Bruneau2008RandomSystems, Bruzda2009RandomOperations, Bruneau2010InfiniteDynamics, Nechita2012RandomStates, Bougron2022MarkovianSystems, Movassagh2022AnStates}.
+The theory we present here may be understood as a natural extension of the Perron-Frobenius theory of positive operators on finite-dimensional $C^*$-algebras to the general statistically homogeneous setting, which, in turn, is itself an extension of the Perron-Frobenius theory of matrices with positive entries.
 The Perron-Frobenius theory of positive operators on Banach lattices and $C^*$-algebras has an extensive literature.
-The classic theorems of Perron and Frobenius may be found in \cite{Perron1907ZurMatrices, Frobenius1912UberElementen}, and are well-exposited in \cite[Chapter 1]{Schaefer1974BanachOperators}.
-Perhaps the most well-known generalization of the Perron-Frobenius theory to the full generality of Banach spaces is the famous Kre\u{i}n-Rutman theorem \cite{Krein1948LinearSpace}.
+The classic theorems of Perron and Frobenius may be found in \cite{Perron1907ZurMatrices, Frobenius1912UberElementen}, and are well exposited in \cite[Chapter 1]{Schaefer1974BanachOperators}.
+Perhaps the most well-known generalization of the Perron-Frobenius theory to the full generality of Banach spaces is the Krein-Rutman theorem \cite{Krein1948LinearSpace}.
 In general, the theory of positive operators on Banach lattices and positive operators on $C^*$-algebras is markedly different, as indicated by \cite{Kadison1951OrderOperators, Sherman1951OrderAlgebras}.
 Nevertheless, the general methodology used to understand the Perron-Frobenius theory of these two types of positive operators is similar.
 The reader may find an excellent exposition of the Perron-Frobenius theory of positive operators on Banach lattices in \cite{Schaefer1974BanachOperators}, and other general discussions of positive operators on topological vector spaces in the latter half of \cite{Schaefer1999TopologicalSpaces}.
-For a list of literature related to the Perron-Frobenius theory of positive operators on $C^*$-algebras, see \cite{Stormer1963PositiveAlgebras, Choi1974AC-Algebras, Evans1978SpectralC-Algebras, Groh1981TheC-Algebras, Groh1983OnC-Algebras, Groh1984UniformW-Algebras, Groh1984UniformlyC-algebras, Farenick1996IrreducibleAlgebras, Schrader2001Perron-FrobeniusIdeals} for a start.
-Specializing to the case of interest in quantum information specifically, the study of steady states, asymptotics, and decomposition theories has received attention for various reasons; the interested reader may consult the list \cite{Arias2002FixedOperations, Sanz2010AInequality, Li2011FixedOperations, Li2011CharacterizationsOperations, Burgarth2013ErgodicDimensions, Carbone2016OpenProperties, Carbone2020OnChannel, Carbone2021AbsorptionChannels, Singh2024Zero-errorErgodicity} for some further reading on this topic.
-For general quantum information theory, one may consult the book \cite{Watrous2018TheInformation}.
+For a list of literature related to the Perron-Frobenius theory of positive operators on $C^*$-algebras, see \cite{Stormer1963PositiveAlgebras, Choi1974AC-Algebras, Evans1978SpectralC-Algebras, Albeverio1978FrobeniusAlgebras, Enomoto1979AC-algebras, Groh1983OnC-Algebras, Groh1984UniformW-Algebras, Groh1984UniformlyC-algebras, Farenick1996IrreducibleAlgebras, Schrader2001Perron-FrobeniusIdeals} for a start.